 I see Victoria BC as heaven.
-Am talking about the beautiful scenery marked with 18th Century English Architecture, cozy restaurants, and fine cafes, best climate in all of Canada, and of course the notoriously breathtaking beaches that surround the island.
+Am talking about the beautiful scenery marked with 18th Century English Architecture, cozy restaurants, and fine cafes, the best climate in all of Canada, and of course the notoriously breathtaking beaches that surround the island.

 Am hoping that must have been enough to convince you to agree with me on the fact that Victoria is the best place to not only live but also take a vacation in.
-But what if you are the kind of person that loves to go on adventures but still make it home by sunset?
+But what if you are the kind of person that loves to go on adventures but still makes it home by sunset?
 Don’t worry this little article will show you the best day trips from Victoria BC.
 You definitely don’t have to worry about getting tied down.

 In fact, one of the things that makes Victoria BC irresistible is the fact that you can easily access many other hotspots on Vancouver Island.
-You have the choice of travelling by road, ferry, or you can decide to go airborne, whatever works for you.
+You have the choice of traveling by road, ferry, or you can decide to go airborne, whatever works for you.

 Here is a list of some of the destinations you can go to categorized according to your interests.

 Some of us just want to go around tasting various different wines out there.
 Don’t worry I understand you have needs and believe that they have to be met.
 As mentioned earlier Victoria BC has one of the best climates perfect for growing vineyards producing quality grapes year in year out.

 Just a short distance from Victoria, around the Saanich Peninsula and Cowichan Valley you’ll find many wineries operating there.
 No one will stop you from registering for a guided wine tour so that you can get to call shotgun and just take in the beautiful scenery on your way there.